romshark/gqlhash/README.md

-gqlhash ignores **irrelevant differences** between documents such as formatting and comments, but it will return different hashes for queries with different order of selections and arguments despite being identical in content.
+gqlhash ignores **irrelevant differences** between documents such as formatting and comments, but it will return different hashes for queries with different order of operations, selections and arguments despite them being identical in content.
 **This is by design** to allow for fast hashing and reduced code complexity.

 ### Strings & Block Strings